Update: The postings for the 2019-2020 Thomas Internship opportunities are underway!

 - Oregon residents

-- Students enrolled for at least six credits in an American Library Association-accredited master's degree program in library or information science/studies anywhere in the U.S. or Canada; you will be required to provide proof of enrollment if selected
+- Students enrolled in at least six credits in an American Library Association-accredited master's degree program in library or information science/studies anywhere in the U.S. or Canada; students will be required to provide proof of enrollment, if selected.

 - Students (undergraduate or graduate) enrolled in UO's College of Design